 A febrile seizure can be very frightening for any parent or caregiver.
-However, most of the time, they do not cause any harm and does not mean the child has a more serious long-term health problem.
+Most of the time, a febrile seizure does not cause any harm and the child usually does not have a more serious long-term health problem.

 Febrile seizures occur most often in otherwise healthy children between ages 9 months and 5 years.
 Toddlers are most commonly affected.
 Febrile seizures often run in families.

-Most febrile seizures occur in the first 24 hours of an illness and may not occur when the fever is highest.
-Ear infections or any cold or viral illness may trigger a febrile seizure.
+Most febrile seizures occur in the first 24 hours of an illness, and may not occur when the fever is highest.
+Ear infections, a cold or viral illness may trigger a febrile seizure.

 A febrile seizure may be as mild as the child's eyes rolling or limbs stiffening.
 A simple febrile seizure stops by itself within a few seconds to 10 minutes.
 It is often followed by a brief period of drowsiness or confusion.

-A seizure that lasts longer than 15 minutes, is in just one part of the body, or occurs again during the same illness is not a normal febrile seizure.
+A seizure lasting longer than 15 minutes, is in just one part of the body, or occurs again during the same illness is not a normal febrile seizure.

 The health care provider may diagnose febrile seizure if the child has a grand mal seizure but does not have a history of seizure disorders (epilepsy).
-In infants and young children, it is important to rule out other causes of a first-time seizure, especially meningitis.
+A grand mal seizure involves the entire body.
+In infants and young children, it is important to rule out other causes of a first-time seizure, especially meningitis (bacterial infection of the covering of the brain and spinal cord).

-In a typical febrile seizure, the examination usually is normal, other than symptoms of the illness causing the fever.
-Typically, the child will not need a full seizure workup, which includes an EEG, head CT, and lumbar puncture (spinal tap).
+With a typical febrile seizure, the examination usually is normal, other than symptoms of the illness causing the fever.
+Often, the child will not need a full seizure workup, which includes an EEG, head CT, and lumbar puncture (spinal tap).

 Focus your attention on bringing the fever down: